Archant

-Archant Limited is a newspaper and magazine publishing company headquartered in Norwich, England.
+Archant Limited is a newspaper and magazine publishing company with headquarters in Norwich, England.
 The group publishes four daily newspapers, around 50 weekly newspapers, and 80 consumer and contract magazines.
+The company is a subsidiary of Newsquest, which is owned by American newspaper publishing company Gannett.

 Archant employs around 1,250 employees, mainly in East Anglia, the Home counties and the West Country, and was known as Eastern Counties Newspapers Group until March 2002.

 History

 1845 to 1900

 The company began publishing in Norwich in 1845 with Norfolk News, backed by Jacob Henry Tillet, Jeremiah Colman, John and Johnathan Copeman.
 The Colman and Copeman families still retain close involvement in the business.

 The Eastern Weekly Press was launched in 1867 and in 1870 was renamed the Eastern Daily Press.
 A sister title, the Eastern Evening News, was launched in 1882.